Charged current induced electron-proton scattering and the axial vector form factor: Introduction

-The early measurements of $M_A$ were performed using neutrino and antineutrino beams incident on heavy nuclear targets.
+The early measurements of $M_A$ were performed using neutrino and antineutrino beams incident on heavy nuclear targets~\cite{Bernard:2001rs}.
 These experiments were primarily carried out in the 1970s and 1980s and relied on bubble chambers and early tracking detectors using Freon~($CF_3Br$), Freon–propane mixtures~($CF_3Br-C_3H_8$), Iron~(Fe), Neon~(Ne), and Aluminum~(Al), which were exposed to wide-band neutrino beams at CERN and other facilities.
 CERN experiments~\cite{Bonetti:1977cs, GARGAMELLENEUTRINOPROPANE:1979kqk, Armenise:1979zg} provided early values around $M_A=1.0$~GeV but suffered from large systematic errors due to limited statistics.
 SKAT data~\cite{Belikov:1983kg, Asratian:1984gh, Grabosch:1986js} analyzed primarily high-$Q^2$ regions to reduce nuclear uncertainties.
-In order to reduce the large uncertainty arising due to the nuclear medium, the experiments at ANL~\cite{Barish:1977qk, Radecky:1981fn}, BNL~\cite{Baker:1981su, Kitagaki:1983px}, determined the value of $M_{A}$ by using a dipole form of the axial vector form factor, based on the (anti)neutrino scattering data obtained using hydrogen and deuterium targets.
+In order to reduce the large uncertainty arising due to the nuclear medium, the experiments at ANL~\cite{Barish:1977qk, Radecky:1981fn}, BNL~\cite{Baker:1981su, Kitagaki:1983px} using hydrogen and deuterium targets, determined the value of $M_{A}$ by using a dipole form of the axial vector form factor.
 A reanalysis of these classic datasets by Bodek et al.~\cite{Bodek:2007vi} yielded a relatively precise value of $M_A= 1.014 \pm 0.014$~GeV.
 In contrast, Meyer et al.~\cite{Meyer:2016oeg}, analyzing the same experimental data from the ANL~\cite{Barish:1977qk, Radecky:1981fn} and BNL~\cite{Baker:1981su, Kitagaki:1983px} experiments, reported a broader range of values, $M_A= 1.02-1.17$~GeV, depending on which dataset was included in the fit.
 An earlier comprehensive study by Bernard et al.~\cite{Bernard:2001rs}, which combined neutrino and antineutrino scattering data on hydrogen and deuterium with threshold pion electroproduction data from proton, obtained the best fit at $M_A= 1.026 \pm 0.021$~GeV.